-152 Who may appeal?
+152 Who may appeal

-- (1) A person whose interests are affected by an original decision or review decision may appeal against the decision to the Industrial Court. - (2) The person has a right to receive a statement of the reasons for the decision.
+- (1) A person whose interests are affected by an original decision or review decision may appeal against the decision to the Industrial Court. - (2) If the decision is a decision of the industrial commission under section 90U, the person may appeal only on the ground of- - (a) error of law; or - (b) excess, or want, of jurisdiction. - (3) The person has a right to receive a statement of the reasons for the decision.